 Other Shared Indoor Space

 Occupancy rules have been posted for bathrooms.
 Dining areas follow alternative standards for barriers and distancing.
 Physical distancing rules should be posted for other shared space (e.g., conference rooms, shops, printer rooms, shared labs, etc.) to ensure compliance with six-foot distancing and occupancy limits.
-Commonly-touched surfaces should be disinfected before and after use.
+Commonly-touched surfaces should be disinfected after use.
 For shared space that does not require card access, a user log is recommended to facilitate possible contact tracing.

 Partitions and Barriers